-This is one of my favourites.
+This is one of my favorites.
 It’s cute but super simple at the time.
-Create a shopping-list of the things you think are more memorable on your trip.
+Create a shopping list of the things you think are more memorable on your trip.
 Keep it on your phone or in a notebook.

 You could be adding anything from the view of the top of the Eiffel Tower to the cat with a black spot on the right eye that lived on your hostel in Bangkok.
 When you read them again after your trip, it’s a rollercoaster of emotions.
 Try not to tear up.

-If you’re travelling with someone else this is even more fun: you can take turns adding items to the list!
+If you’re traveling with someone else this is even more fun: you can take turns adding items to the list!

 3Get These Minimal Travel Posters

 You may not have the creative skills to craft something wall-hanging-worthy on your own.
 And that’s fine.
-There’s people who can fill your home with memories in a neat, clean and minimal way.
+There are people who can fill your home with memories in a neat, clean and minimal way.